-The DCS includes a suite of software tools to archive data and to assist in the preparion and submission of proposals, including USPOT, SITE, ATRAN, and VT (see Section 8.3.1).
+The DCS includes a suite of software tools to assist in the preparation and submission of proposals, including USPOT, SITE, ATRAN, and VT (see Section 8.2.1).
+USPOT installation instructions for all supported platforms are provided on the USPOT download webpage.
+The USPOT Manual contains instrument-specific instructions for submitting proposals.
+Additional help files are included with the USPOT application distribution.

-In addition, the DCS provides users with a variety of search options for proposals, data, and observing plans.
+In addition, the DCS provides users with a variety of search options for proposals and observing plans.